The Promoter team recently got together for a team outing — we went and saw the movie “Snowden”. If you haven’t seen it, I’d highly recommend you do.

 Some people don’t care for their cattle call seating.
 Other people are turned off by their lack of First Class.
 And others don’t appreciate the personality, and laissez-faire attitude (personally, I love it).

-Recently the CEO of Delta Airlines stated that he couldn’t understand how any air traveler would appreciate the Southwest Airlines approach, let alone how anyone could actually fly with them.
+Recently the CEO of Delta Airlines stated that he couldn’t understand how any air traveller would appreciate the Southwest Airlines approach, let alone how anyone could actually fly with them.

 Because everyone has unique tastes and opinions, Southwest Airlines doesn’t have a perfect NPS score of 100 (actually there isn’t a company in existence that I’m aware of that does).